Sarajevo Erupts in Heaviest Fighting in More Than a Year

-Today's violence was a sharp escalation of fighting that killed one and wounded four others around the capital late Sunday and Monday.
+Today’s violence in the Bosnian capital was a sharp escalation of fighting that killed one and wounded four around Sarajevo late Sunday and Monday.

 Overnight, 19 explosions were counted by the United Nations, mostly in the southwestern Jewish Cemetery area.
 Four were close to the suburb of Dobrinja, near the airport.

 There were no immediate reports of casualties.